-Look at Symptoms of Magnesium Deficiency to Determine Needs
+Look at Symptoms of Low Magnesium First

-- poor sleep
+- Poor sleep

-- headaches and migraines
+- Headaches and migraines

-- muscle pain and cramps
+- Muscle pain and cramps

-Our bodies churn out hormones in response to stress, and if we don’t have magnesium to moderate those stress hormones at a cellular level, we stay on high-alert — and it takes a physical toll.
+Our bodies churn out hormones in response to stress, and if we don’t have magnesium to moderate those stress hormones at a cellular level, we stay on high alert — and it takes a physical toll.